-Auditing and documenting
+Auditing and Documenting

 Article 3: Review of the security measures

-To begin with, the implementation of security measures are now required to be documented, tested, and audited by independent auditors:
+To begin with, implementation of security measures are now required to be documented, tested, and audited by independent auditors:

 Article 3: The implementation of the security measures referred to in Article 1 shall be documented, periodically tested, evaluated and audited in accordance with the applicable legal framework of the payment service provider by auditors with expertise in IT security and payments and operationally independent within or from the payment service provider.

-Article 1 and 2: Fraud Scenarios
+Article 1 & 2: Fraud Scenarios

-Furthermore, according to article 2, you are supposed to take into account “(c) known fraud scenarios in the provision of payment services;”.
+Furthermore, according to article 2, you are supposed to take into account “(c) known fraud scenarios in the provision of payment services”.

-Article 3: General requirements
+Article 22: General requirements

-Yet another article that touches on documentation requirements is article 22, which states in paragraph 3: “Payment service providers shall fully document the process related to the management of cryptographic material used to encrypt or otherwise render unreadable the personalised security credentials.”
+Another article that touches on documentation requirements is article 22, which states in paragraph 3: “Payment service providers shall fully document the process related to the management of cryptographic material used to encrypt or otherwise render unreadable the personalised security credentials.”

-Okay and PROSA Security
+Okay & PROSA Security

 In our latest round of formal documentation evaluation, we did the following:

-First, we cooperated with an expert on security analysis, PROSA Security.
-PROSA creates tools that enable formal proofs of integrity, authenticity, and confidentiality of protocols and complex computer systems.
+- First, we cooperated with an expert on security analysis, PROSA Security.
+PROSA creates tools that enable formal proofs of integrity, authenticity and confidentiality of protocols and complex computer systems.
 The tools can also do automatic and semi-automatic attack simulations so that we could easily see what would happen with e.g. a man-in-the-middle type attack on a part of the process.

-The end result was a successful evaluation
+- The end result was a successful evaluation.

 We believe this is the level of documentation and evaluation that payment service providers will have to provide in the future.